Vernel Bagneris: Career

 Bagneris became interested in avant-garde theater methods and, after graduating in 1972, traveled to Amsterdam to learn more about the Bread and Love experimental theater group.
 He later returned to New Orleans and worked day jobs, while staging experimental scripts he brought back from Europe.

 He produced and directed Samuel Beckett's Endgame on a double bill with Eugène Ionesco's The Lesson in a photo gallery, was awarded an artist-in-residence grant by the Arts Council of New Orleans, and began working with an integrated theater company in the French Quarter called Gallery Circle.
 By 1972, he had won two Best Actor awards in New Orleans.

-In 1976, Bagneris saw Will Holt's Me and Bessie, a one-woman show about the blues legend Bessie Smith, in New York City.
+In 1976, Bagneris saw Will Holt's Me and Bessie, a one-woman show about the blues singer Bessie Smith, in New York City.
 After seeing the show, he decided to produce a similar show with the City of New Orleans as the main character.
 He spent a year creating the show, during which he conducted research, developed oral histories, and interviewed his own grandmother.
 At the same time he was also acting in independent movies and producing and starring in Edward Albee plays.

 For six months, Bagneris and his troupe prepared for a one-night-only production of One Mo' Time, a musical he had written based on Black Vaudeville performers in New Orleans.
 The limited-run show led to performances three nights a week at the Toulouse Theatre in the French Quarter, with James Booker playing piano in the lobby before each show.
 A New York producer saw the show, leading in October 1979 to One Mo' Time opening at the Village Gate in New York, where it played for three and a half years, spinning several internationally touring companies, including a royal command performance in Britain for Queen Elizabeth II.
 The show earned a Grammy Award nomination for Best Cast Album in 1980 and was nominated for a Society of West End Theatre Award for Outstanding Achievement in a Musical, Best Musical, and Best Actress in a Musical in 1982.
 Through One Mo' Time, Bagneris met the dancers Honi Coles and Charles Cook.